thiagoharry/weaver-window/README.md

 By default, the window will be in fullscreen mode.
 This can be changed defining the macro `W_WINDOW_NO_FULLSCREEN` (see below).

+The mouse and keyboard structures are initialized for the created window.

 #### Destroying the Window